 Quite often, birth control is used to helps balance hormones and may or may not ease these symptoms.
-However, itis NOT appropriate treatment.
+However, it is NOT an appropriate treatment.
 Birth control is a solution that is not as enduring or effective as it could be.
-Plus, progestins (i.e., birth control) – “fake” progesterone hormones – can cause issues like weight gain, acne, hair loss, lowers thyroid function and other issues that can be devastating.
+Plus, progestins (i.e., birth control) – “fake” progesterone hormones – can cause issues like weight gain, acne, hair loss, lower thyroid function, and other issues that can be devastating.

 The second set of symptoms commonly seen are a product of insulin resistance – a trait associated with PCOS, about 90% of the time:

 - Arm numbness or tingling while lying down or blow-drying hair

 - Tenderness in the feet when standing, after sitting, laying down, or driving

 - The ability to go all day without eating with zero physical side effects